1And Yahweh sent Nathan to David. He came to him and said to him, “There were two men in a certain city, the one rich and the other poor.

 29So David gathered all the people and went to Rabbah and fought against it and captured it.

-30He took the crown of their king from off his head, and its weight was a talent of gold and on it was a precious stone; and it was set on David’s head; and he brought very much spoil out of the city.
+30He took the crown of their king from off his head, and its weight was a talent of gold and on it was a precious stone, and it was set on David’s head.
+And he brought a great amount of spoil out of the city.